ForgeRock/iot-edge/examples/proof-of-concept/certificate-management/README.md

 ```

 ### Run example client
 The client example will demonstrate how to register and authenticate a thing before requesting and rotating its certificate.

+#### RegisterThings
 Run the following commands and follow the onscreen instruction.
 ```
 cd things
 docker build -t things .
-docker run -e AM_URL=$AM_URL -it --rm things
+docker run -e AM_URL=$AM_URL -e TREE="RegisterThings" -it --rm things
 ```

 Expected Outcome: